pieterjm/hackable_esp_device/README.md

 4. In visual studio code open the project in the platformio addon. `(Platoformio > Projects > open HackableEspDevicePlatformio)`.
 5. Upload the program `(project tasks > General> Upload)`.
 6. Upload the filesystem Image `(Project tasks > Platform > Upload filesystem Image)`.
-7. Done the device should now be ready for use.

-<b>Wifi Manager First Boot</b>
-1. Start up the device.
-2. Connect to the `Configure Smartlight Wifi` via a mobile device.
-3. Go to the ip address listed in the serial monitor most of the time this is [http://192.168.4.1](http://192.168.4.1).
-4. Follow the steps on the website to configure a wifi connection.
-5. The device should now restart, connect to the selected wifi network and be ready for use.
+7. Done.
+The device should now be ready for use.

 ### Manual Platformio Prep
 1. Create the correct hierarchy.